Spiros-Dimitriou/chess-tournament/README.md

 #### Installation and local deployment

-First install the modules:
-`npm install`
+`npm install` install modules

-Then to develop (redeploys locally when backend scripts change):
-`npm run dev`
+`npm run dev` deploy for development

+or

-If you wish for simple deployment:
+`node app.js` for simple deployment
-`node ./app.js`

 #### Database Requirements

-There needs to be a mySQL database for the app to work.
-Change the contents of the .env file for the one you have.
+The app is designed to work with a mySQL database.
+Change the contents of the .env file for your db.
 More info on [npm mySQL](https://www.npmjs.com/package/mysql) and [w3schools](https://www.w3schools.com/nodejs/nodejs_mysql.asp).

 #### Initialize Database